AlexParamonov/pi-subagents-lite/README.md

 Project agents override user agents, which override built-ins (`general-purpose`, `Explore`).
 Agent types discovered from `.md` files automatically appear in the `agent` parameter's enum — no registration required.
 Files added during a session are discovered on the next call that references them.

+## System Prompt Mode

+Control how the subagent system prompt is constructed via `systemPromptMode` (default: `replace`):

+- **`replace`** (default) — subagent gets a minimal generic prompt plus its own `<agent_instructions>`.
+Lowest token cost, most isolated.
+- **`inherit`** — subagent inherits the parent's system prompt (with scaffolding stripped to avoid duplication) plus its own `<agent_instructions>`.
+Best when agents need the parent's context and guidelines.
+- **`custom`** — subagent uses the content of `~/.pi/agent/subagents-lite-prompt.md` as its base prompt plus its own `<agent_instructions>`.
+Full control over the system prompt.

+When `includeContextFiles` is `true` (default), AGENTS.md files from the project root and `~/.pi/agent/` are loaded into the subagent prompt as `<project_context>` sections.
+This block is placed before agent-specific instructions, so the static project context is shared across requests — improving KV cache prefix hit rates and reducing redundant token costs.
+Toggle off to reduce token cost.

 ## Model Resolution

 The extension picks the right model automatically.
 Precedence (highest first):